clsn/ExtFuse/README.md

 # Bugs and TODO

 * Does not handle non-ascii filenames.
-* What about files that start with *two* periods?
+* What about files that start/end with *two* periods?
+Do we handle those okay?
 * Should be able to handle a file list instead of a tree, in which case the path option is unnecessary.
-* With a default database file, makes it difficult to run two instances at once.
-	* Maybe if the dbfile option is a directory (default `/tmp`), use `tmpnam()` to make a temporary file, and delete it upon unmount by default?
-* Path option should not be necessary if dbfile is given.
 * Lots of cleanup and debug removal.
 * Maybe remove the '`._.`' extension on links.
 * Error handling.